-Registered to practice before the U.S. Patent and Trademark Office, Mr. Barry focuses on the trial of patent cases before the Federal District Courts and the Patent Trial and Appeal Board.
+Registered to practice before the U.S. Patent and Trademark Office, Alan focuses on the trial of patent cases before the Federal District Courts and the Patent Trial and Appeal Board.
 He has jury tried to verdict patent cases in diverse technologies around the United States.
-Mr. Barry represents complainants and respondents in section 337 intellectual property infringement investigations brought before the ITC, including obtaining a judgment of non-infringement, invalidity, and no domestic industry against Apple.
+Alan represents complainants and respondents in section 337 intellectual property infringement investigations brought before the ITC, including obtaining a judgment of non-infringement, invalidity, and no domestic industry against Apple.

-Prior to joining K&L Gates, Mr. Barry was a member of the Executive Committee and head of the Intellectual Property Litigation Group for one of the firm's predecessor firms.
+Prior to joining K&L Gates, Alan was a member of the Executive Committee and head of the Intellectual Property Litigation Group for one of the firm's predecessor firms.